Ohio DUI and OVI FAQs

 Yes.
 After an arrest for DUI, most people are released (if they can find someone to pick them up).
 Once released, the driver is free to go get a blood test to prove their BAC (Blood Alcohol Content) or that there were no drugs of abuse in their system.
 It’s not always to easy to find a place that will perform the test.
 Some folks have success going to a hospital.
 Others go see their family doctor (as soon as available).
 But if there’s a question regarding alcohol, the test must be completed ASAP.

 Once the results come back, there may be issues trying to get it admitted into evidence.
 But an attorney can still use a favorable test result for plea bargaining purposes.

 Nothing.
 That means nothing bad.
-There is no mandatory requirement or consequence for refusing Field Sobriety Tests after DUI or OVI stop in Ohio.
+There is no mandatory requirement or consequence for refusing Field Sobriety Tests after a DUI or OVI stop in Ohio.

 What are “reinstatement fees?”

 These are fees required by the Ohio Bureau of Motor Vehicles (BMV) to reinstate a driver’s license after a suspension.
 A schedule of fees can be found here.
 Sometimes this gets confusing.
 Anyone who has gone through a DUI with an Administrative License Suspension (ALS) has experienced this.
 The BMV is always a few weeks behind.
 This means that people will receive notification of a suspension from the BMV weeks after the arrest date of the suspension.
 To make things even more confusing, people often receive additional notifications that look the same after their court case is over.
 These second notifications are typically related to the court suspension, not the ALS.
 Confused?
 You’re not alone.
 Just be sure to read all notifications carefully and discuss what is happening with your attorney.